-Freezing boiled potatoes is a simple task, and the frozen potatoes then are ready to use as needed.
+Freezing boiled potatoes is a simple task, and the frozen potatoes are then ready to use as needed.
 Prepare the frozen potatoes by mashing or roasting, or incorporate them into hot dishes, such as casseroles, scalloped potatoes, soups or stews.
-According to the British Potato Council, frozen, boiled potatoes are best when used within a month.

 Video of the Day